-Kansas is one of the richest states in historic lore of any in the American West, from Native Americans, to the Bleeding Kansas days prior to the Civil War, to the wild west days of its many cattle towns, and beyond, the Sunflower State provides a wealth of history, lore, and legends within the American Heartland.
+Kansas is one of the richest states in historical lore of any in the American West; from Native Americans to the Bleeding Kansas days before the Civil War, to the wild west days of its many cattle towns, and beyond, the Sunflower State provides a wealth of history, lore, and legends within the American Heartland.

-After another 100 years, American explorers began to traverse the region and designated it as the Great American Desert, at a time when the prairies were filled with countless herds of buffalo and Native American tribes including the Kanza, Pawnee, Osage, Kiowa, and more.
-With the numerous settlers in the east, more tribes were pushed westward either voluntarily or by government force.
+After another 100 years, American explorers began to traverse the region.
+They designated it as the Great American Desert at a time when the prairies were filled with countless herds of buffalo and Native American tribes, including the Kanza, Pawnee, Osage, Kiowa, and more.
+With the numerous settlers in the east, more tribes were pushed westward voluntarily or by government force.

 Before long, numerous settlers began to move through Kansas on the many overland trails to the west, including the Santa Fe, Oregon, and California Trails, which resulted in numerous battles and skirmishes with the Indians as their homelands were invaded and violated.

-Prior to the Civil War, the ground of eastern Kansas became a bloody battlefield when pioneers fought the Kansas-Missouri Border War in the struggle to make it a free or slave state.
-Kansas entered the Union as a “free-state” on January 29, 1861, and soldiers flocked to the battlefields in the conflict with the south.
+Before the Civil War, eastern Kansas’s ground became a bloody battlefield when pioneers fought the Kansas-Missouri Border War in the struggle to make it a free or slave state.
+Kansas entered the Union as a “Free-State” on January 29, 1861, and soldiers flocked to the battlefields in the conflict with the south.